How to Spend Two Days in Beijing

-Wangfujing Street is a popular one mile shopping street, located in Dongcheng District.
+Wangfujing Street is a popular one-mile long shopping street, located in Dongcheng District.
 There are many stores, malls, and restaurants along the street.
 Half of the length of the street is pedestrian only, which makes it a nice walking street.
 You can get here by taking line 1 to Wangfujing Station.

 Day 2: Hike the Great Wall of China

-Spend the day hiking this incredible wall.
+Spend your second day in Beijing visiting the Great Wall of China.
 There are several different sections of the great wall that you can visit on a day trip from Beijing including Badaling, Mutianyu, and Jinshanling.
 The section we recommend visiting is Jinshanling, a beautiful mountainous part of the Great Wall.
 Since Jinshanling is further from Beijing than other popular sections, it is a lot less crowded.
-As you can see from these pictures it is almost empty in November in this part of the Great Wall.
-You can get to Jinshanling Great Wall from Beijing in about 2 hours by taking the direct tourist bus during the peak season, using public transportation, booking an organized tour, or booking a private driver.
+The most convenient way to get to the Jinshanling section of the Great Wall is to book an organized tour or a private driver.
 Continue to our Guide to Hiking the Great Wall of China for more information.

 Disclosure: Please note that some of the links above are affiliate links for products and services I recommend.
 At no additional cost to you, I earn a commission if you make a purchase.
 As an Amazon Associate I earn from qualifying purchases.